lebovic/chipsV3/README.md

     1. **Set the assembly**: typically hg19/hg38 or mm9/mm10 (default: hg19)

-    2. **Choose the aligner**: either bwa or bowtie2 (default: bwa)
-    3. **Choose the motif software**: either homer or MDSeqPos (default: homer)
+    2. **Choose the motif software**: either homer or MDSeqPos (default: homer)
-    4. **Contamination Panel**:
+    3. **Contamination Panel**:
         The contamination panel is a panel that Chips will check for "cross-species" contamination.
-Out of the box, the config.yaml has hg19 and mm9 as assemblies to check.  **IF you would like to add other species/assemblies, simply add as many BWA indices as you would like** (bowtie assemblies will not work, even if your aligner is set to bowtie)
+Out of the box, the config.yaml has hg19 and mm9 as assemblies to check.  **IF you would like to add other species/assemblies, simply add as many BWA indices as you would like**
-    5. **cnv_analysis**: Set to 'true' to enable copy number variation analysis
+    4. **cnv_analysis**: Set to 'true' to enable copy number variation analysis
-    6. **samples**:
+    5. **samples**:
         __The most important part of the config file is to define the samples for Chips analysis.__
         Each sample is given an arbitrary name, e.g. MCF7_ER, MCF7_input, etc.  **Sample names, however, can not start with a number, and cannot contain '.', '-' (dash--use underscores instead)** (POSSIBLY others).
 For each sample, define the path to the raw data file (.fastq, .fastq.gz, .bam).
 For paired-end samples, simply add another line to define the path to the second pair.